jaydenlin/node-async-require-loader/README.md

     }
 ```

-### Example
+### Example for basic usage
+> In this example, it fetchs the remote contnets (node module) by http GET and build codes in webpack.

 ###### Step 1.
 Provide an .ajs file

+.ajs extenion is only for loader to recognize the file
-Only write down the remote url that with contents(node moudle) you want to fetch.
+write down the remote url that with contents(node moudle) you want to fetch.
-(.ajs extenion is only for loader to recognize the file)
+The following is the exmaple of .ajs file.

-remote-content.ajs
+###### remote-content.ajs
 ```js
 https://jaydenlin.github.io/fake-remote-contents-for-test/contents/pure-js/
 ```

-the contnets from the remote url are ..
+###### the contnets from the remote url are:

 ```js
 module.export=function(){ console.log("Hello World From Web"); };
 ```
+It's a node moudle.

 ###### Step 2.
 Set up the webpack.config.js
+We set up the config so that the loader will load the .ajs file and to fetch the remote node moudle.
 ```js
     module: {
         loaders: [{